 But until that happens, ordinary people, mostly pedestrians, remain at odds about their safety in traffic full of self-driving vehicles, not really knowing if and how much they can trust cars without the driver in control.

 Nevertheless, you can always trust CRS Automotive to take care of your car like it’s our own.
-Come to our repair shops in Hamilton and Oakville today!
+Come to our repair shops in Hamilton today!

 We are located only 7 min driving West of The Centre on Barton Shopping Mall and 11 min South East of Hamilton General Hospital.